 Laurel Truck Accident Attorney: Helping You After a Crash With a Tractor Trailer, Semi or Big Rig

 Situated along Interstate 95 between Washington, DC and Baltimore, Laurel sees a great deal of truck traffic — particularly truck traffic that intermingles with the ordinary passenger vehicle traffic typical of a major metropolitan area.
 Such conditions make the Laurel area particularly prone to truck accidents and the injuries that arise from them.
-Below, we will highlight some of the accidents unique to trucks, as well as a few common causes of truck accidents.
-For more information about truck accidents and what to do if you have been injured in one, please contact a Laurel truck accident attorney
+Below, we highlight some of the accidents unique to trucks, as well as a few common causes of truck accidents.
+For more information about truck accidents and what to do if you have been injured in one, please contact a Laurel truck accident attorney or visit our Laurel law office.
+You can also learn about our lead attorney on the Thomas E. Pyles bio page.

 How Truck Accidents Differ from Car Accidents